ethanWallace/nextjs-webcomponent-hydration/README.md

 This is a proof of concept on how SSR and WebComponents can work together.
 The WebComponent uses `Declarative Shadow DOM (DSD)`.

-There are two webcomponents in this PoC.

-`hello-comp` is a manually written WebComponent using DSD.
-Currently disabled as this requires a react-dom patch (see end of this document).
 `ssr-compatible-comp` is a WebComponent where the DSD is added after NextJS rendered its html.
 This allows to declare the WebComponent without any manual DSD.

 ![Result](result.png)